craigphicks/TypeScript-cph/tmp.cph.d/algorithmDocs/overloads-proposal.md

 # The Problem

-Consider the following overload function and constraints on how it can be called:
+We will consider the following overload function, and also the constraints on how it can be called in current TypeScript:

 <a id="problem-example"></a>
 *Problem Example*